tower120/rc_event_queue/doc/principal-of-operation.md

 # Principal of operation

-EventQueue is multi-producer, multi-consumer message queue.
+EventQueue is multi-producer, multi-consumer FIFO queue.
 Performance-wise it is biased to the readers side.
 All reads are lockless and very fast.
 Writes happens under lock.